-Indian football: With more players making the India team, is Mumbai on the rise again?
+Football: More Mumbai players in Indian team, but is the city doing enough for the game to thrive?

 At present, Indian Super League franchise Mumbai City FC is the only active professional club in the city.
 In the second division I-League, Mumbai City FC reserves remain the only team among 17 teams but many other cities have multiple teams – Kolkata (three), Bangalore (two), Kerala (two).

 The scarcity of local clubs has meant a lack of opportunities and even less inspiration for players taking up the game.
-Earlier last year, U-Mumba FC had made their aspirations clear to take part in the I-League and had conducted trails until the All India Football Federation requested them to keep their plans on hold.
+Earlier last year, U-Mumba FC had made their aspirations clear to take part in the I-League and had conducted trials until the All India Football Federation requested them to keep their plans on hold.

 “Lack of opportunities is the only reason why Mumbai football is not coming up,” said former India star Steven Dias.